eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/08-graphql-use-a-graphql-mutation-to-create-a-github-issue-comment.md

 ## Mutations

 In GraphQL, `queries` are used to read data and `mutations` are used to write data.
-The way we structure a `mutation` is the same as a `query`, except that we wrap any dynamic variables we want to pass in in an `input` key.
+The way we structure a `mutation` is the same as a `query`, except that we wrap any dynamic variables we want to pass to the `mutation` in an `input` key.

 ```gql
 mutation NewTodo($title: String!, $isCompleted: Boolean) {